devmount/third-stats/README.md

 ---

 This add-on is completely free to use.
-If you enjoy it and don't have the time to contribute, please consider [donating via Paypal](https://paypal.me/devmount) or [sponsoring me](https://github.com/sponsors/devmount) for further development. :green_heart:
+If you enjoy it and don't have the time to contribute, please consider [donating via Paypal](https://paypal.me/devmount) or [sponsoring me](https://github.com/sponsors/devmount) to support further development. :green_heart: